Improved inventory management by 80% through tech-driven automation.

 Prototype setup for the Guerrilla Test

-Product Design
+My Role: Product Design

-Process automation of ongoing operations
+Project Challenge: Process automation of an ongoing operations

-80% Improvement (10mins -> 2mins)
+Impact: 80% Improvement (10mins -> 2mins)

-eNPS score = 45 (High)
+Impact: eNPS score = 45 (High)